 National Wildlife's 53rd annual photo contest will open for entry in January 2024.
 If you'd like to be notified, you can sign up for more information here.
 You can further support our mission by becoming a member of the National Wildlife Federation, which entitles you to receive National Wildlife magazine as a benefit of membership.
 For more information on how to join and get the magazine, click here.

-The National Wildlife® Photo Contest, which began five decades ago, celebrates the power of photography to advance conservation and connect people with wildlife and the outdoors.
+The National Wildlife® Photo Contest, which began five decades ago, celebrates the power of photography to advance conservation and connect both photographers and viewers with wildlife and the outdoors.
 Compelling nature images can help protect wildlife in profound ways.